jannatulhashi/predicting_non-bankrupt_companies/README.md

 ## Project Work

-We initially used the neural network approach because of its capability to capture complex patterns and relationships in large datasets, making it a potentially powerful tool for predicting company strength based on various factors and achieved an accuracy of **93.6%**
+We initially used the neural network approach because of its capability to capture complex patterns and relationships in large datasets, making it a potentially powerful tool for predicting company strength based on various factors, and achieved an accuracy of **93.6%**

-An initial glance might suggest our model's 93.6% accuracy as commendable.
+An initial glance might suggest our model's 93.6% accuracy is commendable.
 However, this figure mainly reflects the 93.6% of companies that didn't go bankrupt, while missing the crucial 6.4% that did.
 The pronounced accuracy is indicative of the inherent imbalance in our dataset, which predominantly represents non-bankrupt entities.

-To navigate this imbalance, we experimented with various machine learning approaches.
+To navigate this imbalance, we experimented with various machine-learning approaches.
 Each comes with its own merits and limitations.
 Through comparative analysis, our objective is to enhance the breadth of our understanding and fortify prediction reliability.

 Additionally, our analytical strategy integrates PySpark SQL, optimizing scalability and efficiency in data exploration.
 This ensures a deeper grasp of prevailing trends and nuances, offering insights that not only corroborate the model's outputs but can also inform subsequent refinements.

-### Different Machine Learning Models:
+## Different Machine Learning Models:

-#### Logistic Regression
+### Logistic Regression

 We used logistic regression and below is our classification report for testing data: